Developers & Building Managers Find New Opportunities in LEED Certification

 It’s a fact that has not gone unnoticed by building managers.
 The indoor air quality of commercial, educational, retail, and other public buildings came under heightened scrutiny as the result of the pandemic, with a growing number of property managers now scheduling regular assessments to ensure the continued safety of indoor air.

 “The importance of indoor air quality has never been higher,” says Omega President and Project Director Steve Rosas.
-“Not only does it protect the safety of employees against potential toxins and pathogens like the COVID-19 virus, the assessments evaluate general indoor air quality parameters in office spaces as well.
+“Not only does it protect the safety of employees against potential toxins and pathogens like the COVID-19 virus, but the assessments also evaluate general indoor air quality parameters in office spaces as well.
 A program of regular indoor air quality assessment also promotes well-being and comfort within the work environment.”

 For hotel, restaurant and retail establishments, indoor air quality assessment has become an important safeguard for customers warily returning to post-pandemic activities.